dyninst/dyninst/docs/dataflowAPI/public/slicing.h.rst

     The default is to continue.

   .. cpp:function:: virtual bool modifyCurrentFrame(SliceFrame &f, GraphPtr g, Slicer *s)

+    Callback function after adding a new node and corresponding new edges to the slice.

     Allows inspection of the current slice graph, ``p``, being inspected by the slicer ``s`` to determine which :ref:`Abstract Locations <sec:dataflow-abstractions>` need further slicing by modifying the current